MohammadAljadayh/reading-notes/README.md

 **Mohammed aljadayh** , 28 years old,  graduated from Yarmouk university with bachelor’s degree in **computer Engineering **
-I have 5 years’ of  work experience as Network Engineer and Now I am looking to be a **full-stuck Developer.
+I have 5 years’ of  work experience as Network Engineer and Now I am looking to be a **full-stuck Developer**.